 They didn’t just hit people.
 They worked at it, grunting with every blow and sweating from the effort.

-I was set upon three times.
+I was set upon by three soldiers.
 One knocked me down then went after someone else.
-Another thrashed my arms, legs and head then passed me to the third soldier.
-They worked like this as a team so they would not get winded.
+Another thrashed my arms, legs and head then passed me to the third.
+They worked like this as a team, so they would not get winded.

-A shrill police whistle ended the beatings then the soldiers leaped back into their vans and roared off.
+A shrill police whistle ended the beatings; beckoning the soldiers to leap back into their vans and roar off.

 I took the first train out of Spain and kept riding.
 I wanted to put as much distance between that experience and myself as I could.
 My right arm was so heavily bruised it was useless.
-An eye was puffed shut and an ear rang incessantly; I walked with a limp.
+An eye had puffed shut and my ears rang incessantly; I walked with a limp.
 I was a mess.

 My ticket read Callas – but first I had to get through Paris.